-The imaginary part of any former device, which actually carries an electromagnetic potential for the $\gamma$-formalism, thus remains the same when the limiting process is carried through in some gauge frame whilst the respective former real part, which does indeed bear a spacetime-metric character, gets replaced with a physically meaningless quantity.
-Putting the limit into effect in the absence of geometric electromagnetic fields, yields contracted spin-affine pieces that vanish in a gauge frame.
-Under these latter circumstances, any affine potentials for the $\gamma$-formalism are expressed as useless gradients, and the $\varepsilon$-formalism turns out to bear a weaker meaning.
-It had become evident from the original work of Infeld and van der Waerden that the derivation of a set of generalized gauge transformation laws could bring about a metric principle which describes invariantly the geometric structure of the $\gamma$-formalism as regards the presence or absence of electromagnetic curvatures.
+The imaginary part of any former device, which actually carries an electromagnetic potential for the $\gamma $-formalism, remains essentially the same when the limiting process is carried through in some gauge frame whilst the respective former real part, which does in fact bear a spacetime-metric character, gets replaced with a physically meaningless quantity.
+Putting such a limit into effect in the absence of electromagnetic fields, yields contracted spin-affine expressions that vanish in a gauge frame.
+Under these circumstances, any affine potentials are expressed as useless gradients, and the $\varepsilon $-formalism turns out to bear a weaker meaning.